tatumdmortimer/popgen-stats/README.md

 ### siteFrequencySpectra.py
 Reads vcf that has been annotated with snpEff.
 The outgroup should be the reference sequence in the VCF.
-Outputs synonymous, nonsynonymous, and combined site frequency spectra.
+Outputs synonymous, nonsynonymous, nonsense, stop lost, intergenic, and combined site frequency spectra.

 Current Versions: Python 2.7.6